thomasrichardsopenx/slate/source/index.html.md

 oauth_token | The unauthorized request token obtained in the previous step. |
 oauth_callback | The Consumer should specify a URL the Service Provider will use to redirect the User back to the Consumer when Obtaining User Authorization is complete. |

-Sub-step 2.2 The Service Provider obtains the User's user name and password The Service Provider verifies the User's identity by obtaining the User's username and password.
+Sub-step 2.2 The Service Provider obtains the User's user name and password.

+The Service Provider verifies the User's identity by obtaining the User's username and password.

-Sub-step 2.3 The Service Provider redirects the User back to the Consumer site
+Sub-step 2.3 The Service Provider redirects the User back to the Consumer site.

-After the User authenticates with the Service Provider and grants permission for Consumer access, the Service Provider notifies the Consumer that the Request Token has been authorized by doing the following: The Service Provider constructs an HTTP GET request URL using the provided oauth_callback, and redirects the User's web browser back to that URL with the following parameters:
+After the User authenticates with the Service Provider and grants permission for Consumer access, the Service Provider notifies the Consumer that the Request Token has been authorized by doing the following: The Service Provider constructs an HTTP ```GET``` request URL using the provided ```oauth_callback```, and redirects the User's web browser back to that URL with the following parameters:

 Parameter | 	Description |
 --------- |     ----------- |
 oauth_token | The Request Token the User authorized or denied. |
 oauth_verifier | The verification code. |

-3. Request an access token
+Step 3 - Request an access token

 After the User has been authenticated in Step 2, in Step 3, the client application exchanges the authorized request token for an access token.
-The client application makes a POST request to https://sso.openx.com/api/index/token while passing the required parameters including oath_token and oath_verifier.
+The client application makes a ```POST``` request to ```https://sso.openx.com/api/index/token``` while passing the required parameters including ```oath_token``` and ```oath_verifier```.
 The OpenX authorization server verifies the parameters and returns the access token in the response.

 The Consumer exchanges the (temporary) Request Token for a (permanent) Access Token capable of accessing the Protected Resources.
 Obtaining an Access Token includes the following sub-steps:

-* Consumer (your application) requests an access token
-* The Service Provider (OpenX) grants an access token
+Sub-step 3.1 - Consumer (your application) requests an access token Sub-step 3.2 - The Service Provider (OpenX) grants an access token

-Each step is explained below.

-The Consumer (Your application) requests an access token
+Substep 3.1 - The Consumer (Your application) requests an access token.

 The Request Token and Token Secret are exchanged for an Access Token and Token Secret.
 To request an Access Token, the Consumer makes an HTTP request to the Service Provider's Access Token URL.
-The Service Provider documentation specifies the HTTP method for this request, an HTTP POST is recommended.
+The Service Provider documentation specifies the HTTP method for this request, an HTTP ```POST``` is recommended.
 The request MUST be signed per Signing Requests, and contains the following parameters:

 Parameter |	Description |
 --------- |     ----------- |